nick-w-nick/themeta-challenge/README.md

 `watchFiles` is responsible for watching the `processing` directory and adding any new files to the queue, AKA the JSON file named `state.json`.

 `processFile` is responsible for transitioning each file through a series of states, those being `pending`, `processing` and `complete`.
 Each file is set to `pending` by default and is moved along as the script runs.
-When that happens is based on when the file was created, as they are added to the queue in the order they were created and processed sequentially.
+When that happens is based on when the file was created, as they are added to the queue in the order they were created and processed sequentially. `processFile` is run on a cron job, which is set to run every minute.
+It will check for pending jobs each minute and will pick the oldest one to process.